 There are many examples of successful use of AI chatbot both globally and in Bulgaria by various industries.
 We have selected for you the most interesting in some of the industries:

 Tourism has undergone many changes due to the pandemic and many businesses suffered, and others had even closed their doors.
 To get out of the pandemic crisis quickly, it was necessary to make intelligent decisions and implement technologies that will really help these businesses to recover.
-According to a study by the NYU Tisch Center of Hospitality and StayNTouch PMS Research in 2021, the fastest growing technology in hospitality and tourism will be chatbots in 2022.
+According to a study by the NYU Tisch Center of Hospitality and StayNTouch PMS Research in 2021, the fastest-growing technology in hospitality and tourism will be chatbots in 2022.
 According to them, the use of chatbots by hotels will increase by 53% (and by 64% among independent hotels).
-In addition to the lack of well-trained staff and budget limits, which make the use of chatbots a must for optimizing the teamwork, chatbots help solving another problem too: up to 42% of users leave websites of hotel and tourism businesses after the view of only one webpage (2022 Digital Experience Benchmark Contentsquare Report).
-The chatbot helps to retain customers on the website and engage them more.
+In addition to the lack of well-trained staff and budget limits, which make the use of chatbots a must for optimizing teamwork, chatbots help solve another problem too: up to 42% of users leave the websites of hotel and tourism businesses after the view of only one webpage (2022 Digital Experience Benchmark Contentsquare Report).
+The chatbot helps to retain customers on the website and engage them even more.
+Now Europe and the Middle East witness a return of international tourist arrivals to pre-pandemic levels, following a stronger-than-anticipated recovery in 2022.
+According to the UNWTO’s projections for 2023, the extent of the economic slowdown, the continued recovery of travel in Asia and the Pacific, and the progress of the Russian offensive in Ukraine will all play a role in determining whether international tourist arrivals will reach between 80% to 95% of pre-pandemic levels.
+A recent study predicts that global tourist arrivals will approach 2.75 billion by 2026, up from 2.5 billion in 2021, with an average growth rate of 1.5% per year.
+As the tourism industry recovers and travelers worldwide increase, businesses need to use technology to remain competitive and employ digital strategies to attract visitors based on their preferences.
+Such technology could be an AI chatbot on the business site to be 24/7 available meeting all customers’ digital expectations and needs.

 Have you heard of Edward from the Radisson Blu Edwardian London?
 Edward, which was founded in 2016, is one of the most famous hotel chatbots – not only because many case studies and articles were devoted to him, but also because he is very popular among the hotel guests.
 In 2019 he could reply to over 16,000 customer questions and perfectly cope with his duties.
 He was so popular among the hotel guests that they nominated him for the Employee of the Month and even looked to tip him.
 Edward is a smart concierge chatbot.
 According to a case study about Edward, up to 75% of the questions he replied were the ones that the Front Desk staff replies to, 24/7.

 In 2017, the Cosmopolitan Hotel and Casino in Las Vegas presented Rose, a chatbot that serves guests via text message.
 Rose is a virtual host with a witty character who helps guests have a good time while they are in Las Vegas and today continues to help guests.
 These are some large-sized businesses in tourism that use chatbots to improve business services, but small hotels also use this type of technology to be part of the digitalizing world.
-Such an example is the Bulgarian Hotel Complex “Izgreva”, which implemented a hotel AI chatbot made on the platform of Umni to save time for the hotel manager, automating conversations with customers at any time of the day.
-The AI chatbot of the hotel uses the pretrained by Umni AI module with over 600 hotel topics and over 5,500 customer questions.
-The AI chatbot saved employees 47 working days in just three months, automating conversations with more than 2,800 customers.
+Such an example is the Bulgarian family-run Hotel Complex “Izgreva”, which implemented a hotel AI chatbot made on the platform of Umni to save time for the hotel manager, automating conversations with customers at any time of the day.
+The AI chatbot of the hotel uses the pre-trained by Umni AI module with over 800 hotel topics and over 11,000 customer questions.
+The AI chatbot saved employees over 1400 working hours in just one year, automating conversations with more than 16,200 customers.
 You can see the whole case study of Hotel Complex “Izgreva” here.

 Customers are expecting all services to be digital and easy to use, so financial institutions and banks globally have started using artificial intelligence chatbots as a technology to meet those customer expectations and help to improve financial services.
 The benefits of chatbots in the financial industry are improving customer experience and better management of customers’ financial portfolios.
-AI chatbots can process routine tasks such as payment information, frequently asked questions, and more, thus they help reducing employees’ workload so that staff can focus on more complex and challenging tasks.
+AI chatbots can process routine tasks such as payment information, frequently asked questions, and more, thus they help reduce employees’ workload so that staff can focus on more complex and challenging tasks.
+Thanks To ChatGPT, 2023 is the year of the chatbot in the banking sector.
+As you can see on the graphic, mobile banking rating is higher when using a digital assistant which is one of the many reasons of the active usage of chatbots in financial institutions.

-According to a report by Juniper Research entitled “Chatbots: Banking, eCommerce, Retail & Healthcare 2018-2023”, chatbots can save banks up to $11 billion per year by 2023.
+According to a report by Juniper Research entitled “Chatbots: Banking, eCommerce, Retail & Healthcare 2018-2023”, chatbots can save banks up to $11 billion per year by 2023 and now in 2023 the chatbots technology in banks is taking a major part of bank operations.
 Integrating chatbots into mobile banking applications will be the main channel of customer communications, which will be 79% of the successful interactions in 2023.
 This will happen because of the increasing consumer preferences for online banking, as well as the very good performance of bank chatbots from earlier years such as Erica chatbot of Bank of America.
 In 2020 the chatbot Erica had over 19.5 million users with over 100 million messages, which is proof that AI chatbots are doing very well in the financial sector as well.

 Other specific examples of well-performing AI chatbots are Capital One’s chatbot Eno and Bank of Montreal’s chatbot Bolt, as well as BNP Paribas Personal Finance’s Chat Assistant Чати, which is just a basic chatbot with predefined information for checking a financial account.
 In Bulgaria, the banks that benefit from this technology are Postbank, which uses a chatbot named Eva – the first bank chatbot in Bulgaria, and First Investment Bank invests in its chatbot named FIbot, which supports customer service and is developed based on frequently asked questions which usually customers address to call-operators.